 As for which part of the tuna to use, tekka don is typically made with the lean red part.
 While you can use other parts, akami is the most affordable, so I recommend using it for tekka don.

-The lean and meaty red parts of the tuna are called "akami" (赤身).
-It's a popular cut due to its abundance and affordability compared to other parts.
+The tuna’s lean and meaty red parts are called “akami” (赤身).
+It’s a popular cut due to its abundance and affordability compared to other parts.

-The more decadent and fatty parts are called "toro," with a melt-in-the-mouth texture.
-"Chutoro" (中トロ) represents the medium-fatty part, while "o-toro" (大トロ) is the extra-fatty part found in the front of the belly.
-These parts have a pinker hue, are considered premium, and come with a higher price tag.
+The more decadent and fatty parts are called “toro,” with a melt-in-the-mouth texture.
+“Chutoro” (中トロ) represents the medium-fatty part, while “o-toro” (大トロ) is the extra-fatty part found in the front of the belly.
+These parts have a pinker hue, are considered premium, and have a higher price tag.

 Start by measuring the rice and placing it in a sieve over a mixing bowl.
 Fill with water, swish and drain.
 Repeat this 3 times in total to wash the rice.

-Once the rice and kombu has finished soaking, place the pot on the stove and bring it to a boil over a medium heat.
+Once the rice and kombu have finished soaking, place the pot on the stove and bring it to a boil over medium heat.
 Make sure to stay close to the stove and listen for when it starts to boil (do not remove the lid).

 Cook the rice on the following heat settings and set a timer accordiningly: